 Find a good implementer

-The implementer of the system (sometimes called Value-Added Reseller or VAR) can make a big difference to the success of the ERP implementation.
+The implementer of the system (sometimes called Value-Added Reseller or VAR) can make a big difference to the success of the ERP implementation (as noted by NetSuite).
 Often, companies selecting new ERP software spend a lot of time analyzing the product and the vendor but not enough time analyzing the experience and capabilities of the implementer.
 The most important ERP selection criteria should be experience in your industry.
 The reason this is so important is that the ERP implementer will be guiding you in the design of your business processes.
 It would be very helpful if they have already designed something similar and you can leverage work already done for other companies rather than start from scratch.
+Ask every implementer candidate for references from companies in your specific industry — not just their general client list.

 Issue a Request for Proposal (RFP)